 First introduced in 2016 to replace the Decision Analysis subtest, the UCAT Decision Making subtest assesses your ability to analyse information and apply logic to make decisions.

 This guide will provide you with more information about the Decision Making subtest, including how to prepare, tips to do well and where to access free quality UCAT practice questions.

-With questions related to information presented in text, charts, tables, graphs and diagrams, the UCAT Decision Making subtest assesses your ability to evaluate arguments, analyse statistical information and apply logic to make decisions or form conclusions.
+The UCAT Decision Making subtest assesses your ability to evaluate arguments, analyse statistical information and apply logic to make decisions or form conclusions.
+The questions relate to information presented in text, charts, tables, graphs and diagrams.

-The ability to make decisions is an important skill for doctors.
-Often they are tasked with doing so in complex situations, in which they’re required to assess and manage risk, deal with uncertainty and apply high-level problem solving skills.
+The ability to make decisions is an essential skill for doctors.
+Often they are tasked with doing so in complex situations where they’re required to assess and manage risk, deal with uncertainty and apply high-level problem solving skills.

 You’ll have 31 minutes (plus a 1 minute instruction section) to answer the 29 questions, giving you approximately 1 minute per question.